Belmont are large-sized apples, with gold coloured, waxy skin.

 For cooking or fresh eating

-Belmont Apples were developed from a grafting cross between two apple tees by Barbara Herr Nissley Beam (1729-1822) north of Quarryville, Pennsylvania, USA.
+Belmont Apples were developed from a grafting cross between two apple trees done by Barbara Herr Nissley Beam (1729-1822) north of Quarryville, Pennsylvania, USA.
 She planted the tree by her garden gate, and called the apples “Gate Apples.”

 Cuttings were taken to the Virginia panhandle by her son from her first marriage, Jacob Nissley (1735-1832) , where he developed an orchard of the apples, which he called “Gate Apples” as well.